-South Central Family Health Center (SCFHC) has provided comprehensive, quality and affordable health care and education to residents of low-income communities in South Los Angeles since 1981.
-We are a nonprofit 501(c)(3) Federally Qualified Health Center dedicated in improving the quality of life for the diverse community by offering health care to those individuals who are underserved and uninsured.
-The populations we serve are at high risk for a number of chronic and acute health conditions.
+South Central Family Health Center (SCFHC) has provided comprehensive, quality and affordable health care and education to residents of communities with low incomes in South Los Angeles since 1981.
+We are a nonprofit 501(c)(3) Federally Qualified Health Center dedicated to improving the quality of life for our diverse community by offering health care to those individuals who are under-resourced and uninsured.
+The populations we serve have a higher risk of developing a number of chronic and acute health conditions.

 SCFHC also provides children’s exercise classes two times a week for our overweight children who have a medical condition or their siblings who wish to participate.
-They do soccer for an hour and they also do yoga for an hour.
+They play soccer for an hour and do yoga for an hour.
 Our exercise programs are designed to get you to move and help you lose weight and help your blood sugars and blood pressure get controlled.
-Unfortunately offering these classes twice a week is not enough.
-The goal is to at least introduce it to them so that they can see it and like it and continue doing it and kind of find out some other ways to continue exercising that we can’t provide because of limited resources.
-It makes them feel good, it decreases their stress, the students and patients talk to each other and share their stories.
+Unfortunately, offering these classes twice a week is not enough.
+The goal is to at least introduce exercise techniques to them so they can experience and enjoy exercise and think of other ways to continue exercising on their own.
+Our exercise classes help the children feel good, decrease their stress, and provide a forum for the students and patients talk to one other and share their experiences.
 Evelin and Temica talk to them after class about their aches and pain.

 Temica and Evelin noticed that it wasn’t enough telling the patients to exercise and take their medicines and it wasn’t enough to give them a lecture.
 We had to provide them with these services so they can actually do what they prescribed to them.
-If you tell them to exercise, the best way for them to do it is for them to come to the clinic where there an actually exercise program that they can follow.
+If you tell them to exercise, the best way for them to do it is for them to come to the clinic where there’s an exercise program that they can follow.

 What’s been great is that it fosters a since of community.
-The patients look forward to seeing one another and they are building relationships, building accountability so that they have someone who is also dealing with a medical condition or want to lose weight or be healthier – they don’t feel alone in the process and they have that support.
-They really emphasize a lot of accountability and also encourage them to go outside of the clinic and exercise on their own or meet up with another partner in class and workout outside the class.
-They really push the patients to exercise 30-60 minutes, five (5) days a week.
+The patients look forward to seeing one another and they are building relationships and accountability.
+They have a community of peers who are also managing a medical condition or want to lose weight or be healthier – they don’t feel alone in the process and they have support.
+The instructors emphasize accountability and also encourage patients to go outside of the clinic and exercise on their own or meet up with another partner in class and workout outside the class.
+They really push the patients to exercise 30-60 minutes, five days a week.